Who We Are

 We at The One Cup Project hear that.

 The One Cup Project is led by the founder of an award-winning, Seattle based coffee roaster.
 He’s been roasting coffee for over 20 years, and selling it, for a profit, to local espresso businesses.
 His micro-roasted coffees have even won all kinds of awards at local competitions.

 We’ve been learning and growing ideas about business working as a catalyst for positive social change in the world.
 We call it “more-than-profit.”

 We’re learning that business doesn’t have to be the bad guy.
 Businesses have the power to change the world, and if you watch the news or listen to the radio, you probably know this.
 But usually that change isn’t for the better.

 We’re on a mission to tell a different story about business.
 We want our story to be about using our resources to help those who don’t have a voice, or really a chance, unless someone reaches out a hand.

 We want to tell a story about developing a sustainable, more-than-profit business model built on putting your coffee dollars and our time and energy to something that matters, a lot.

 Because we are a for-profit business, we don’t have to spend time fundraising.
 All of our fundraising is done through the sale of coffee.

 The birth of The One Cup Project

-Christian called World Vision and asked how we could help.
-Together they came up with a plan to leverage donations from the sales of Award-Winning Silver Cup Coffee with existing multiplier matching grants.
+Christian called World Vision and asked how he could help.
+Together they came up with a plan to leverage donations from the sales of his award-winning coffees with existing matching grants.